-You will notice that Birthdays are not such a celebrated event in Cyprus as they are in the UK, however Name Days are very much celebrated.
-Children are typically named after the Patron Saint of their region, with the eldest son often being named after his paternal grandfather, and the eldest daughter after her paternal grandmother.
+You will notice that Birthdays are not such a celebrated event in Cyprus as they are in the UK, however, Name Days are very much celebrated.
+Children are typically named after the Patron Saint of their region, with the eldest son often being named after his paternal grandfather and the eldest daughter after her paternal grandmother.
 Because of this tradition, you will often find cousins with the same name.
 The Name Day is the feast day of the saint after which a child was named.
 Some Saint’s Name Days actually get celebrated more than one time per year.
 The tradition is for a party to be thrown on the person’s Name Day.
-A barbeque and buffet at the house is usually prepared and there is lots of singing, dancing and drinking.
-Invites are not usualy given to join the celebrations of a Name Day – friends, family and neighbours are just expected to visit.
+A barbeque and buffet at the house are usually prepared and there is lots of singing, dancing and drinking.
+Invites are not usually given to join the celebrations of a Name Day – friends, family and neighbours are just expected to visit.
 Some may only stay a short time, as they will have other friends or family with the same name to visit.
-It is customary to take a small gift to the person celebrating their name day, usually this would be flowers or a small plant.
+It is customary to take a small gift to the person celebrating their name day, usually, this would be flowers or a small plant.
 Each Greek Orthodox Church is also named after a saint, therefore there are also community celebrations for its Name Day, known as ‘Panigiria’, which include food, fireworks, and fairs.
 On the eve of the saint’s day, villagers and street-vendors may gather in the grounds of the patron saint’s church to sell local delicacies.

 Unlike the Christian Easter, Orthodox Easter is the first Sunday after the full moon of the vernal equinox, so the date varies each year.
 In 2016, Cyprus Orthodox Easter will be from Friday 29th April (Good Friday) through to Tuesday 3rd May.
 Orthodox Easter follows a period of 50 days of lent, during which fasting takes place.
-Easter in Cyprus generally last for 5 days, from Good Friday, through to the following Tuesday.
+Easter in Cyprus generally lasts for 5 days, from Good Friday, through to the following Tuesday.
 Most major shops and businesses will close for much of the Easter period.
-On Easter saturday, everybody heads for the churches for the midnight sermon.
+On Easter Saturday, everybody heads for the churches for the midnight sermon.

 Upon exit from the church, they can be heard greeting each other with the words “Christos anesti”, which means ‘Christ has arisen’, and others may reply “Alithos anesti” , which means ‘indeed he has arisen’.
-Candles and bonfires are lit, and fire crackers are let off all around the island.
+Candles and bonfires are lit, and firecrackers are let off all around the island.
 This is the end of fasting, and most people go home to eat traditional Cypriot Easter Soup(mayeritsa)and flaounes, which are traditional easter cheese pastries.

 Barbeques will be lit up all around the island as spring lambs are roasted on the spit, and the wine flows freely.